What Type of Broadband Internet Service Is Best for You?

 Satellite internet is often the fastest option for people in rural areas, though inclement weather can cause interference, and not all connections can reach broadband speeds.

-- Gamers and heaver internet users worried about latency.
+- Gamers and heavier internet users worried about latency

 Fiber-optic internet is known for its reliability and speed, and it is growing in availability and popularity.
 This type of broadband internet uses glass fibers to transmit data and is one of the priciest broadband internet options because it is also one of the fastest — often reaching speeds up to 1 Gbps.
 If your household or business has multiple people who regularly use the internet at a high capacity, the superior speeds of fiber might fit your needs.

-Due to the expensive and time-consuming installation cost, fiber-optic broadband internet is currently only available to around 25% of people in America — so find out if it’s an option for you.
+Due to the expensive and time-consuming installation cost, fiber-optic broadband internet is currently only available to around 25% of people in America — so find out if fiber internet’s an option for you.

-- Gamers and heaver internet users worried about latency.
+- Gamers and heavier internet users worried about latency

 Wireless broadband internet — not to be mistaken for Wi-Fi — uses radio waves to transmit data from the ISP’s mobile or fixed location to a receiving dish at customer’s home or business.
 This type of broadband internet can be accessed wirelessly from anywhere within network coverage.
 Wireless internet is ideal for people living in areas where there are no physical obstructions between the ISP and the customer, and it is very easy to set up.